Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/servers/starbound.md

 description: Starbound dedicated server via SteamCMD
 ---

 On first start the container downloads the Starbound dedicated server (Steam app 211820) into your data folder.
-It writes a default dockerized/starbound_server.config the first time that file is missing.
+It writes a default starbound_server.config the first time that file is missing.

 :::note[Before you start]
 - Keep a data folder for the installed server, universe, and player data